kennywall/import-test/_posts/2011-06-12-api-proxies-connectors-and-addons.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api-evangelist/proxy-connector/APIProxy.png
 ---
-{% include JB/setup %}<p>I'm working through some 100K views of the API service provider arena, and trying to evolve my perspectives of Whats Next for APIs.
+{% include JB/setup %}I'm working through some 100K views of the API service provider arena, and trying to evolve my perspectives of Whats Next for APIs.
 This is all a work in progress, so I'm publishing here on kinlane.com instead of on apievangelist.com.
 I wrote the other day about the Battle for Your API Proxy between the API service providers.
 This included a tier of "proxy" API service providers that run all your APIs through proxy before hitting your API.